CanberraUAV/admin/in-progres/OBCHints.rst

 Organisational:

  * A good number of team members is 4-7.
-Any fewer and you'll have too much work per person (unless you're doing this fulltime).
+Any fewer and you'll have too much work per person (unless you're doing this full-time).
 Any more and it'll be too difficult to manage and organise everyone.
  * Have a well structured and easily accessible central repository of data and documents.
 The data will accumulate faster than you think.
  * Have 1 person act as Team Manager to make sure things are going according to schedule.
  * Have a realistic schedule!
 Be prepared to change it in the face of airframe, technology, etc changes.
 As a general rule you should be settled on the hardware platform 6 months out and you should be able to fly a scaled-down OBC mission at 2 months out from the Challenge.